h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-part-3/introduction-to-machine-learning-with-h2o-3-part-3.md

 Please note that we just combined the response column from our test frame to our predictions to see how the predictions compare to the actual value.

-Out of the first ten predictions, most of them are very close to the actual values, with the exception of some predictions, such as the seventh prediction, which is **6.89,** compared to the actual value which is **8.75.** Because the RMSE is higher than the MAE, we can deduce that we have a couple of scores like this one, because those larger errors are penalized more.
+Out of the first ten predictions, most of them are very close to the actual values, with the exception of some predictions, such as the seventh prediction, which is **6.89,** compared to the actual value which is **8.75.** Because the RMSE is higher than the MAE, we can deduce that we have a couple of instances similar to the one mentioned above, because the larger errors are penalized more.

 Now, let’s try to do what we just did one more time, but this time in Flow.